Celarye/paperback-themes/README.md

 I personally made a couple themes that you guys can use in case you are interested (if the theme was not originally made by me then the original creator is mentioned in the theme its description).

 There are 2 type of themes that I made, the first are basic themes.
-This changes everything that's red in the standard theme (this does not include buttons which have destructive functions (like "Clear")):
+This changes everything that is red in the standard theme (this does not include buttons which have destructive functions (like "Clear")):

-1) **CelaryeBlue**: A theme based on the blue color of my personal Paperback discord role.
+1) **CelaryeBlue**: A theme based on the blue color of my personal Paperback Discord role.
 2) **PaperbackBlue**: A theme based on the blue theme on Paperback.moe.
 3) **PaperbackRed**: A theme based on the red theme on Paperback.moe.
 4) **PaperbackPurple**: A theme based on the purple theme on Paperback.moe.